 Direct community contributions include cash in-kind and time contributions.
-Indirect community contributions include contributions from team members and customers enabled by our businesses.
+Indirect community contributions include contributions from team members and customers enabled by our businesses and Workwear Group prepared mental health leader training for launch in 2023.
+These initiatives are tracking well, with positive engagement and feedback from team members.
+The division's focus on mental health and wellbeing programs will be maintained in the coming years.

-- 500 sites in the ethical sourcing program - 266 sites were monitored this year (53%)1 - 44 sites in the program had reportable breaches (9%)2 - 1 The frequency of monitoring varies depending on prior audit findings and the level of assessed risk. - We work with our suppliers to remedy reportable breaches.
+500 sites in the ethical sourcing program

+- 266 sites were monitored this year (53%)1 - 44 sites in the program had reportable breaches (9%)2 - The frequency of monitoring varies depending on prior audit findings and the level of assessed risk. - 2 We work with our suppliers to remedy reportable breaches.
 In certain very rare circumstances, we may suspend or terminate our arrangements with that supplier.